-Signs of autism are often overlooked or brushed off if they aren’t extremely prevalent or severe.
-Many autistic people are undiagnosed or misdiagnosed as children.
-But it surprises many people how much lower the diagnosis rate is for women versus men.
+Signs of autism in adults are often overlooked or dismissed.
+Many autistic people are undiagnosed or misdiagnosed.
+But the diagnosis rate in women is much lower than in men.
 In fact, autism has a male-to-female ratio of 4:1.

 That ratio is alarming.
 While many may look at that statistic and just assume that autism is four times more common in men than women, that’s not the case.
 There are many signs of autism in women that go undiagnosed by professionals.
 It can prevent them from getting the proper resources and tools that they need.